acmsigsoft/EmpiricalStandards/docs/Benchmarking.md

 ## Invalid Criticisms

 -   The benchmark is not widely used.
-It should be sufficient to start the development process of a new benchmark with a small group of researchers as an offer to a larger scientific community.
-Such a proto-benchmark<footnote><sup>[1](#myfootnote1)</sup> can act as a template to further the discussion of the topic and to initialize the consensus process.
+It is sufficient to start developing a new benchmark with a small group of researchers as an offer to a larger scientific community.
+Such a proto-benchmark (Sim et al. 2003) can act as a template to further the discussion of the topic and to initialize the consensus process.
 -   No independent replication of the benchmark results is reported.
 -   There is no independent organization that maintains the benchmark.